sigilante/duo/G-trees.md

 #   Trees, Addressing, and Lists

+_Every noun in Urbit is an atom or a cell.
+This module will elaborate how we can use this fact to locate data and evaluate code in a given expression.
+It will also discuss the important `list` mold builder and a number of standard library operations._

 ##  Trees

 Every noun in Urbit is a either an atom or a cell.
 Since a cell has only two elements, a head and a tail, we can derive that everything is representable as a [_binary tree_](https://en.wikipedia.org/wiki/Binary_tree).
 We can draw this layout naturally: